tedorellana/learning/SAA-C03.md

 ## Amazon Cognito ##
 It's a user directory, an authentication server, and an authorization service for OAuth 2.0 access tokens and AWS credentials.
 With Amazon Cognito, you can authenticate and authorize users from the built-in user directory, from your enterprise directory, and from consumer identity providers like Google and Facebook.

+## Cognito User pool ##
+Used to:
+- Design sign-up and sign-in webpages for your up.
+- Access and manage user data.
+- Track your user device, location, and IP Addresss, and adapt to sign-in request of different risk levels.
+- Use a customer authentication flow for your app.

+## Cognito Identity pool ##
+Used to:
+- Give your user access to AWS resources, such as an Amazon simple Storage Service (Amazon S3) bucket or an Amazon DynamoDB Table.
+- Generate temporray AWS credential for unauthenticated users.

 ## Amazon Pinpoint ##
 Is an AWS service that you can use to engage with your customers across multiple messaging channels.
 You can use Amazon Pinpoint to send push notifications, in-app notifications, emails, text messages, voice messages, and messages over custom channels.